search question-circle-o log-in megaphone arrow-right2 facebook twitter youtube linkedin2 phone plus-circle2 minus-circle2 play2 menu3 cross

 Applying for initial license

-License applicant CY of passing exam 0 hours 0 hours N/A N/A
+Applying for a license CY exam was passed 0 hours 0 hours N/A N/A

 Licensed

-Active licensee CY of initial license 0 hours 0 hours N/A N/A
+Holding an active license CY of initial license 0 hours 0 hours 0 hours 0 hours

 Any 3-CY reporting cycle 120 hours/